Ph-IRES/workshop_data-analysis/tutorial_r_maps/README.md

 ![](Rplot.png)

-While this tutorial is focused on making maps, new data wrangling concepts may also be employed than have been covered previously.
+While this tutorial is focused on making maps, new data wrangling concepts may also be employed.